paulangton/test-infra/prow/spyglass/README.md

 A general Spyglass query will proceed as follows:
 - User provides a job source in the query (usually a job name and build ID).
-- Spyglass performs a `list` call on the source and finds all artifact names associated with that job source.
+- Spyglass finds all artifact names associated with the given job source.
 - Spyglass builds a cache of which artifacts match which viewers via configured regular expressions.
 - Viewers with matching artifacts are pre-rendered in order of descending